-This trap was later compared minute and

-inverted and metallic versions of the standard trap and two sleeve traps modified after Neumark and Teich (1978).
-In a test over 12 weeks (5 November-27 January) in 1981-82, with one replicate in pigeonpea and the other in chickpea, the ICRISAT standard trap baited with white rubber septum (1 mg pheromone) caught far more moths (10-0 moths per night) than other traps (2-3 moths per night) except for the trap modified by inserting a slotted, conical yellow plastic baffle around the pheromone septum in the standard trap (Figure 3), which caught the maximum (19-6 per night).
+This trap was later compared with five other traps including inverted and metallic versions of the standard trap and two sleeve traps modified after Neumark and Teich (1978).
+In a test over 12 weeks (5 November-27 January) in 1981-82, with one replicate in pigeonpea and the other in chickpea, the ICRISAT standard trap baited with white rubber septum (1 mg pheromone) caught far more moths (10-0 moths per night) than other traps (2-3 moths per night) except for the trap modified by inserting a slotted, conical yellow plastic baffle around the pheromone septum in the standard trap (Figure 3), which caught the maximum (19.6 per night).
 This modification had been made following a series of night time observations which showed that many more moths were attracted to the ICRISAT standard trap than were caught.
 Some of these moths flew through the trap past the septa.
 The slotted baffle was assumed to divert the moths down into the funnel, increasing trap efficiency.

-Figure 3.
-ICRISAT standard trap modified by inserting a perforated small yellow funnel (diameter 15 cm) around the pheromone.
-This funnel is secured to the aluminium plate after the placement of pheromone source below the plate.
+Ξ funnel is secured to the aluminium plate after the placement of pheromone source below the plate. ą

-Although this modification has been shown repeatedly to increase catches substantially, it has not been adopted for the standard trap because (a) it increases the cost; (b) makes changing the septa more difficult; and (c) a long term study using standard traps in a large network (covering India, Pakistan, Bangladesh, and Srilanka) had already been initiated and any changes in the trap design would complicate the interpretation of the data.
+Although this modification has been shown repeatedly to ancrease catches substantially, it has not been adopted for he standard trap because (a) it increases the cost; (b) makes $\check{\alpha}$ changing the septa more difficult; and (c) a long term study using standard traps in a large network (covering India, Pakistan, Bangladesh, and Srilanka) had already been initiated and any changes in the trap design would complicate the interpretation of the data.

 Subsequently, a wind vane trap and a Texas trap (Hartstack et al., 1979) in which the moths had to move upwards to be caught were tested at ICRISAT.
 In an unreplicated trial over 12 weeks (16 November-7 February) in 1982-83 these traps were compared with the ICRISAT standard trap (Figure 2) and its baffle modified version (Figure 3).
-The mean catches per night in the first two traps were $5 \cdot 0(\pm 1.42)$ and $0 \cdot 3(\pm 0.08)$ as against $17 \cdot 6(\pm 4.94)$ and $67 \cdot 7(\pm 15 \cdot 19)$ in the latter two traps.
+The mean catches per night in the first two traps were 5.0(±1.42) and 0.3(±0.08) as against 17.6(±4.94) and 67.7(± 15.19) in the latter two traps.

-Here the traps in which the moths moved downwards to be trapped (Figures 2 and 3) caught far more than the traps in which the moths moved upwards and which had been found behaviour of the moths of H. armigera may differ from that of H. zea and H. virescens in responding to the same pheromone trap design.
+Here the traps in which the moths moved downwards to be trapped (Figures 2 and 3) caught far more than the traps in which the moths moved upwards and which had been found highly efficient in the USA.
+These results indicated that the behaviour of the moths of H. armigera may differ from that of H. zea and H. virescens in responding to the same pheromone trap design.

 Trap colours.
 Heliothis spp. moths have been reported to respond to different colours (Hendricks et al., 1972 and 1975).
 In a trial from 1 December 1980 to 9 January 1981, four traps were tested unreplicated over 40 nights.
-The mean catches per night in this trial were $2.9(\pm 0.50)$ in white, $1.2(\pm 0.19)$ in orange, $0.9(\pm 0.21)$ in blue, and $0.9(\pm 0.23)$ in green funnel traps.
+The mean catches per night in this trial were 2.9(±0.50) in white, $1.2(\pm 0.19)$ in orange, $0.9(\pm 0.21)$ in blue, and $0.9(\pm 0.23)$ in green funnel traps.
 In another trial from 15 September 1982 to 18 January 1983, ICRISAT standard traps incorporating funnels of six different colours were compared in two replications over 18 weeks (in a groundnut crop for the first 6 weeks and then in a chickpea crop).
-The mean catches per night were 5.5 in white, 2.6 in red, 2.5 in yellow, 2.4 in green-1.9 in black and 1.5 in orange funnel traps, with a standard error of ± 0.49 .
+The mean catches per night were 5.5 in white, 2.6 in red, 2.5 in yellow, 2.4 in green, 1.9 in black and 1.5 in orange funnel traps, with a standard error of ± 0.49 .